 Articles by Mark Honeybone

 "Should I sell, or should I wait till the property is worth more?"
 "I really wanted $20k more.
 Should I accept this final offer?"
-"I'd lose $20k on my trade if I sell for that, what should I do?" especially when the market is on the decline or staying fairly stagnant.
+"I'd lose $20k on my trade if I sell for that, what should I do?"
+These are questions that investors, traders and homeowners are faced with at times, especially when the market is on the decline or staying fairly stagnant.

 Of course, there are many other reasons.
 But no matter the reason for selling, there is a significant point that many people forget about - the opportunity costs of not selling.
 In other words, holding on to a property can result in a much greater loss than selling quickly for a smaller loss.

 People get too hung up about not getting the ultimate price (or even just what they consider a reasonable price) for their property.
 Then they end up in a falling market where they have to hold their properties for years and years to get what they want.